APoole11/cs305_module05/README.md

 The (hypothetical) purpose of this (hypothetical) project is to (hypothetically) create a train a neural network to recognize the face of an individual attempting to enter the private property of the consumer and greet or deter said individual.

-## This is a great project and deserves an A
+## This is a great project and deserves an A- Ian Ohlander/ivo

 ## License & copyright